woct0rdho/triton-windows/README.md

 Triton 3.0.0 works with PyTorch 2.4.x, not 2.3.x.

+CUDA 12 is required.
 The wheels are built against CUDA 12.5, and they should work with other CUDA 12.x.
-You need to add the path of CUDA to the Windows `PATH`.
+When installing, you need to choose both 'CUDA Development' and 'CUDA Runtime'.
+Then you need to add the path of CUDA to the Windows `PATH`:
 * The path is like `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.5\bin`
 * Change the version number according to your installation, and make sure that this folder accually exists on your computer
+* Also make sure these folders exist:
+  * `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.5\include`
+  * `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.5\lib\x64`
+* If you open a new PowerShell, type `ptxas --version`, and it shows your CUDA version like `Cuda compilation tools, release 12.5, V12.5.82`, then you're doing right

 MSVC and Windows SDK are required, because Triton compiles Python functions on your computer.
 You can install them in Visual Studio, or just Visual Studio Build Tools.
-You need to add the path containing `cl.exe` to the Windows `PATH`.
+Then you need to add the path containing `cl.exe` to the Windows `PATH`:
 * The path is like `C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Tools\MSVC\14.41.34120\bin\Hostx64\x64`
 * Change the version numbers according to your installation, and make sure that this folder accually exists on your computer
 * If you open a new PowerShell, type `cl`, and it shows `Microsoft (R) C/C++ Optimizing Compiler ...`, then you're doing right